 In reality, the Lycian way is a combination of ancient trading ways, medieval cobbled roads and narrow trails that seem to belong more to goats than to people.
-Me and my husband have been in Turkey for a few weeks by now, having hitchhiked all the way from Albania, and experiencing this amazing journey together in southwest of the country has been our dream for many months.
-Walking all the way to Antalya is a long distance and since the winter is approaching faster than we would wish, we decided to get a taste of it walking for a week at first.
-I hope that we will be able to continue further than that in the future days and weeks.
-(Update: It got too cold, we´ll wait for spring.)
+I and my husband have been in Turkey for a few weeks by now, having hitchhiked all the way from Albania, and experiencing this amazing journey together in the southwest of the country has been our dream for many months.
+Walking all the way to Antalya is a long distance and since the winter is approaching faster than we would wish, we decided to get a taste of it walking for a week.
+I hope that we will be able to continue further than that in the future.
+We also hiked some parts of the Lycian in Kemer, ut more on that in another article.

-Now, I know many people (most people?) pay for a local guide to accompany them on this journey and help them find the way, accommodation and other practical stuff.
+Now, I know many people (most people?) pay for a guide to accompany them on this journey and help them find the way, accommodation, and other practical stuff.
 However, that is not your only option – we walked from Ölüdeniz to Letoon (near Patara beach) easily just following the signs and using a GPS occasionally – if you have both, you are golden.
-Even though it is November now, the weather is still friendly (my husband walked part of the way last year in December, actually) – throughout our journey the weather was sunny and the days were warm enough to walk in a short-sleeve t-shirt.
-I know, I know, everyone is looking forward to getting drunk at the Christmas markets at the moment, but you can do other stuff too – summer is not the only time for adventure!
+Even though it was November, the weather was still friendly (my husband walked part of the way the year before in December, actually) – throughout our journey the weather was sunny and the days were warm enough to walk in a short-sleeve t-shirt.
+I know, I know, everyone is looking forward to getting drunk at the Christmas markets in late autumn, but you can do other stuff too – summer is not the only time for adventure!

 Before you go, you have to: